hove-io/transit_model/src/documentation/transxchange_to_ntfs_specs.md

 Service days are calculated from the *VehicleJourneys/VehicleJourney/OperatingProfile* (if not specified, the operation days are inherited from *Service/OperatingProfile*).
 The corresponding days of the week are activated according to the pattern given by *RegularDayType/DaysOfWeek*.
 In particular, it is allowed any meaningful combination of the following possible values: `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, `Sunday`, `MondayToFriday`, `MondayToSaturday`, `MondayToSunday`, `NotSaturday`, `Weekend`.
 If no particular day of the week is explicitly specified, all days of the week (Monday to Sunday) are considered by default.

-The element *SpecialDaysOperation* may also be present specifying a *DateRange* with the specific dates of (non) operation.
+The element *SpecialDaysOfOperation* may also be present specifying a *DateRange* with the specific dates of (non) operation.
 The days on which the service does (*DaysOfOperation*) or does not (*DaysOfNonOperation*) run are specified separately.
 Note that special days of operation are additional to the regular operating period (inclusion); inversely, special days of non operation further restrict the regular operating period (exclusion).

-Similarly, the element *BankHolidaysOperation* may be also be present, specifying how the service operates on a bank holiday.
+Similarly, the element *BankHolidayOperation* may be also be present, specifying how the service operates on a bank holiday.
 The possible values are the following: `AllBankHolidays`, `AllHolidaysExceptChristmas`, `ChristmasDay`, `Christmas`, `BoxingDay`, `NewYearsDay`, `Jan2ndScotland`, `GoodFriday`, `EasterMonday`, `MayDay`, `SpringBank`, `AugustBankHolidayScotland`, `LateSummerBankHolidayNotScotland`, `StAndrewsDay`.

 Note that special days override any Bank holiday day types.